michalcichon/michalcichon.github.io/_posts/2025-11-25-dependency-injection-patterns-in-swift.md

 ```

 This kind of dependency injection is more functional.
 We don’t need to store our dependencies as properties, and it’s also easy to test methods implemented this way.
 On the other hand, calling these methods can become quite verbose.
 It’s also not very optimal if we want to call the method from many different places.
 In that case, the problem of keeping everything consistent is simply delegated elsewhere, and we still need to manage it somewhere.

+It’s very testable.
+Each method call receives its dependencies explicitly, making it easy to test in isolation.
+However, it may take some extra effort to setup dependencies in our tests.

+In terms of modularity, we also can find a strong advantage of this approach.
+Objects don’t need to store dependencies as properties, reducing hidden state.
+But on the other hand, it can become cumbersome if multiple methods need the same dependencies repeatedly.

 ## Summary